Nelson Phillips: Biography

 In 1904, Governor S. W. T. Lanham gave Phillips a two-year appointment to a seat on the Eighteenth Judicial District of Texas.
 After its expiration, Phillips moved to Dallas to practice law.
+He later served on the University of Texas board of regents.
+He married Susie McFadden on October 1, 1896, having one child together.

 In 1911, Governor Oscar Branch Colquitt appointed Phillips to a seat on the Texas Supreme Court vacated by the resignation of William F. Ramsey.
-Phillips served as an associate justice from April 1912 to November 1921, and then served as chief justice from June 1915 until his resignation in November 1921.
-Phillips then returned to private practice in Dallas until his death.
+Phillips served as an associate justice from April 3, 1912 to November 1921, and then served as chief justice from June 1915 until his resignation in November 1921.
+Phillips then returned to private practice in Dallas until his death on March 31, 1939, aged 65, of heart disease.
+He was interred at the Sparkman-Hillcrest Memorial Park Cemetery.